czhc/czhc.github.io/collections/_posts/2021-07-20-interacting-contracts-etherjs.md

 ```

 ### Conclusion

 That's the quick workaround to interact with or test a pre-deployed contract, using its ABI from source and deployed address.
+This guide also covers how to use [`ethers.js`](http://ethers.io/) (included in hardhat-ethers), and you'll be able to do the same using other web3 libraries e.g [`web3.js`](https://web3js.readthedocs.io/).

-It is a good way to quickly test a 3rd party contract which has not been verified, or does not provide UIs to access some methods such as claiming rewards, migrating pools etc. In some cases, it may be useful to invoke emergency withdraws too.
+It is a good way to quickly test a 3rd party contract which has not been verified, or does not provide UIs to access some methods such as claiming rewards, migrating pools etc. - from personal experience.
+In some cases, it may be useful to invoke emergency withdraws too.

 However, keep in mind that directly interacting with functions may have unforeseen consequences.